conoroshea1996/elderJsTest/src/routes/blog/benefits-recruiting-events-company.md

 ---
-title: "What are the benefits of recruiting events for your company?"
+title: 'What are the benefits of recruiting events for your company?'
-date: "2017-10-13"
+date: '2017-10-13'
 categories:
-  - "hr-events-and-people"
+  - 'hr-events-and-people'
-slug: "benefits-recruiting-events-company"
+slug: 'benefits-recruiting-events-company'
-seoTitle: "What are the benefits of recruiting events for your company?"
+seoTitle: 'What are the benefits of recruiting events for your company?'
-seoDescription: "Are recruiting events the way to go in your next phase of hiring?
-They can demonstrate your culture and work, as well as allowing you to show off your team."
+seoDescription: 'Are recruiting events the way to go in your next phase of hiring?
+They can demonstrate your culture and work, as well as allowing you to show off your team.'
-author: "Orla-Hodnett"
+author: 'Orla-Hodnett'
-coverImage: "/images/man-hands-holidays-looking.jpg"
+coverImage: '/images/man-hands-holidays-looking.jpg'
 ---

 _Are recruiting events the way to go in your next phase of hiring?
 They can demonstrate your culture and work, as well as allowing you to show off your team._